This blog was last updated on June 4th, 2026.

 Command-Line Interface

-- This is what makes it production-ready.
-We specify argparse integration like --symbol, --buy-pct, and --dry-run.
-Argparse is a tool in Python that lets you pass in values when you run your script, so you don’t have to change the code every time
+This is what makes it production-ready.
+You specify argparse integration like --symbol, --buy-pct, and --dry-run.
+Argparse is a Python module that lets you pass in values when you run your script so you do not have to change the code every time.

-- This lets AI focus on a clear, functional prototype without over-engineering.
-The file must be in the same directory as the .env file to load credentials correctly.
+This lets the AI focus on a clear, functional prototype without over-engineering.

-After putting all of the pieces together, you should get a prompt that looks something like this:
+After putting all of the pieces together, you get a prompt that looks something like this:

-Create a Python script that implements an automated bull call spread trading algorithm using Alpaca's MCP server (alpaca_mcp_server.py).
+Create a Python script that implements an automated bull call spread trading algorithm using Alpaca's MCP server (alpaca_mcp_server.py) by calling the appropriate functions from the MCP server.
 The algorithm should be SIMPLE, FUNCTIONAL, and MINIMAL - focus on core functionality over comprehensive features.

 Core Strategy (Debit Spread):